 Chairman-Board of Directors and CEO, Dell

-The Indian Information Technology (IT) and Information Technology enabled Services (ITeS) sectors go hand-in-hand in every aspect.
-The industry has not only transformed India’s image on the global platform, but also fuelled economic growth by energising higher education sector (especially in engineering and computer science).
-The industry has employed almost 10 million Indians and hence, has contributed a lot to social transformation in the country.
+The Indian IT and Information Technology enabled Services (ITeS) sectors go hand-in-hand in every aspect.
+The industry has not only transformed India’s image on the global platform, but also fuelled economic growth by energising the higher education sector (especially in engineering and computer science).
+The industry has employed almost 10 million Indians and, hence, has contributed significantly to social transformation in the country.

 Indian IT's core competencies and strengths have placed it on the international canvas, attracting investments from major countries.

-According to data released by the Department of Industrial Policy and Promotion (DIPP), the computer software and hardware sector has attracted foreign direct investment (FDI) worth Rs 54,347.88 crore (US$ 8.77 billion) between April 2000 and September 2013.
+According to data released by the Department of Industrial Policy and Promotion (DIPP), the computer software and hardware sector attracted foreign direct investment (FDI) worth Rs 59,381.64 crore (US$ 9.89 billion) between April 2000 and February 2014.

-Some of the major investments in Indian IT and ITeS sector:
+Some of the major investments in Indian IT and ITeS sector are as follows:

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.

 India has the fastest internet traffic growth globally and is expected to have 348 million users by 2017, up from 138 million in 2012.